abpio/abp-commercial-docs/en/ui/angular/password-complexity-indicator-component.md

 # How To Customize
 - If you want to change the test count, make sure that the lengths of the arrays of the `colors,texts,regex` in the `PasswordComplexityIndicatorService` are equal.
 Otherwise, it won't work.
 - If you change any of the texts, you must change the localization file.
-- That's it you can start typing the password input!
+- That's it, you can start typing the password input!